adankro/Mood-sensing-app/README.md

 2) Return the mood frequency distribution for a given user (GET request to http://localhost/api/Mood/ with your user credentials to verify your mood stats.
 Also you can use http://localhost/api/stats/?userid= to know other user stats for which you need admin access.)
 3) Return the proximity to locations (home, office, shopping center,…) where a given user is happy.
 (Using the http://localhost/api/happyplaces/?userid= GET request)

-## Getting Started
-pip install requirements.txt
-python manage.py runserver 80

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites
 In order to use and keep safe your credentials